 It goes without saying that we all adore our dogs.
 But many of us also harbour a strong phobia of our cherished hounds ageing.
 It is a truth of life and will eventually occur.
 The secret is to be ready, to know how to take good care of your dog to keep them active and happy, and to love a slowing down dog as well.[no_toc]

 Looking After and Enjoying an Older Dog?
 Check Tips Here

 Health and Age

-Remember to value your dog, cherish every moment even if its different from how they were 5 years ago.
-Embrace the aging process, give them a big cuddle and smile as they fall asleep…again!
+Remember to value your dog, cherish every moment even if it’s different from how they were 5 years ago.
+Embrace the ageing process, give them a big cuddle and smile as they fall asleep…again!

 Hope this article is informative when the question comes to the process of Looking After and Enjoying an Older Dog.
 That being said, dogs may just become more affectionate due to old age, a lack of excess energy that they may have once had.
 They may have grown closer to you because they have more time that they just want to relax and they are accustomed to relaxing with you.
 Hope you enjoyed reading this article.